space232/owospace/README.md

 - 👋 Hi, I’m @owospace
 - 👀 I’m interested in Information Technology (IT)
-- 🌱 I’m currently learning Japanese, English and Java.
+- 🌱 I’m currently learning Japanese, English, Java- all of it..
 - 💞️ I’m looking to collaborate on literally anything with computers.
 - 📫 How to reach me: mail me@spce.moe